Truex races into 2nd round with win in opening playoff race

 Las Vegas was a brutal opener for a handful of title contenders, including Kurt Busch, who crashed when his tire went flat and he finished last in the field.
 Erik Jones had an earlier mechanical issue and finished four spots higher in 36th.

-The top nine finishers were all playoff contenders as Truex was followed by Harvick, Brad Keselowski, Chase Elliott, Ryan Blaney, Alex Bowman, William Byron, Kyle Larson and reigning series champion Joey Logano.
+The top 10 finishers were all playoff contenders as Truex was followed by Harvick, Brad Keselowski, Chase Elliott, Ryan Blaney, Alex Bowman, William Byron, Kyle Larson, reigning series champion Joey Logano and Ryan Newman.

+Harvick credited his Stewart-Haas Racing team with making massive gains all weekend to get him to a second-place finish.

+"We were way off when we got here this weekend.
+They just kept working.
+We qualified well," Harvick said.
+"I knew the Gibbs cars would be tough.
+Martin was just so much better on the second half of the run.
+He made up that ground there, was able to stay close enough to us.
+My car started to get loose and push the front.
+It was just in kind of a four wheel drift.
+We really had OK speed at the first stage, but I still felt like the Gibbs cars were better than us."

 Kyle Busch hit the wall just five laps into the race and dropped two laps off the pace while his car was repaired.
-The regular-season champion rallied to finish 18th.
+The regular-season champion finished 18th but was on track to finish fourth until he ran into the lapped car of Garrett Smithley nearing the end of the race.

+"We are the top echelon in motorsports and we've got guys out here who have never won late model races, it's pathetic.
+They don't know where to go," Kyle Busch said.
+Smithley has 11 career Cup starts, but has never won a race in a national series, including ARCA.

+Busch in later post-race interviews repeated several times "I'm just here so I don't get fined," — a nod to celebrity pace car driver Marshawn Lynch, who used that line throughout his NFL career.

 Pole-sitter Clint Bowyer started the race by leading all four Stewart-Haas Racing drivers to the green flag, but he never could clear the traffic and eventually dropped to a 25th-place finish.